 You can get a call from an unallocated number when it’s spoofed.

 Or, the owner of the number didn’t pay.

 Or, the telephone provider has network problems.

 Or, the number is no longer assigned.

-If you want to learn all about what exactly an unallocated phone number is and how you got a call from it, then you’re in the right place.
+If you want to learn all about dealing with calls from an unallocated phone number, then you’re in the right place.